 - Systems Engineering is an essential component of highly complex projects.
 The objective of this aspect is to develop a strategic plan that outlines objectives processes and means for: dealing with stakeholder interests, integrating knowledge in project management and communicating and disseminating your innovative design.

-- Remote sensing vegetation management is using satellite data to develop a land-use classification map and develop vegetation management strategies.
+- Living Foreshore Dynamics is using natural processes to develop stable foreshores and develop vegetation management strategies.

 - Geotechnics.
 A rigorous calculation for dike safety under self-weight/wave loads is always important.
 You will use numerical methods for this calculation, derive material properties from real-world measurements, and verify whether your design is safe, considering local, heterogeneous soils and proper interventions if needed.

 - Novel Building with Nature concepts, such as sandy or vegetated foreshores can be applied to combine nature and flood safety.

 - Multifunctional Flood Safety poses challenges for the methods for assessing flood safety, which is affected by transitions between dikes and embedded structures.
 Students apply novel methods to ensure safety against flooding.